 If you like adventure, you can fling yourself off the historic bridge into Hanmer or cruise below it on jet boats or quad bikes.
 But of course, a visit to Hanmer would be incomplete without a visit (or 10) to the hot springs.
 Far from being a simple pool with a fence from 1850, this is an extensive complex with slides, rides and heaps of pools to choose from.

 The Waipara Valley in North Canterbury is a peaceful place filled with surprisingly wonderful boutique wineries.
 Now if that doesn’t get your attention I don’t know what will.
 A very hot and dry region, this valley is one of the secret heroes of New Zealand's wine industry.
 Black Estate is a fabulous boutique winery with a lunch menu that packs a punch.
 Sit outside in the sunshine for a pinot tasting and watch the day slip by quietly.
 In autumn the region is bright gold as leaves change on the vines and the grapes begin to be harvested.
 It’s the best time of year to visit and this tranquil valley comes alive.
-Pegasus Bay and Greystone Wines are also excellent, but there are 31 wineries to choose from, twelve of which have cellar doors.
+Greystone Wines is also excellent, but there are 31 wineries to choose from, twelve of which have cellar doors.

 Perhaps my favourite surprise in Waipara and Hurunui was the great foraging and growing food scene, and there are plenty of keen and knowledgeable locals about who are passionate about teaching others.
 At Limestone Hills you can join the hunt with Rosie the truffle dog and learn about the different varieties of eye-wateringly expensive truffles that can be found here.

 There's nothing quite like being about to sip a local pinot noir in the sunshine after mountain biking or climbing mountains.
 Combined with fabulous food and unusual visitor experiences, Hurunui won't be a secret for much longer.